Welcome to www.wetlands.ie. This website will try to bring you information about small freshwater wetlands in Ireland.

 There are lots of different types of wetlands.
 Some are very large, some are inundated with salt-water or with brackish water, others are under-water all the time and others are only “wet” at some times depending on the season or on the tides.
 Some are covered with peat and others are covered by forest.
 There are lots of definitions and not everyone will agree that a particular definition is accurate.

-On wetlands.ie we will use the following definition, just so everyone knows what type of wetlands we are interested in:
+On this website we will use the following definition, just so everyone knows what type of wetlands we are interested in:

 Areas of land, less than 10 hectares in extent, which are inundated or saturated by fresh surface water or groundwater at a frequency and for a duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.